AbdullahAlabd/RSS-Parser/README.md

 ### Installation
 To install the project on your system first open the terminal, then follow the given steps and execute the commands on your terminal.
+ 0. Make sure you have all the prerequisites listed above installed on your system.
  1. Clone the project from GitHub:
  ``` git clone https://github.com/AbdullahAlabd/RSS-Parser```
  2. Switch to the project's directory: